Managing Large Spatial Datasets in Memory

 |---|---|---|

-OperationalError: no such table: rtree_... | Missing spatial index on the source GeoPackage | Create the RTree index with SELECT gpkgAddSpatialIndex('{table_name}', 'geom') (GeoPackage) — or SELECT CreateSpatialIndex('{table_name}', 'geom') for SpatiaLite — before querying. |
+OperationalError: no such table: rtree_... | Missing spatial index on the source GeoPackage | Create the RTree index with SELECT gpkgAddSpatialIndex('{table_name}', '{geom_column}') (GeoPackage) or SELECT CreateSpatialIndex('{table_name}', '{geom_column}') for SpatiaLite before querying. |

-| Memory spikes during iteration | Using fetchall() or unbounded for row in cursor: | Switch to fetchmany(chunk_size) or the LIMIT/OFFSET generator pattern. |
+| Memory spikes during iteration | Using fetchall() or unbounded for row in cursor: | Switch to fetchmany(chunk_size). |

 ImportError: mod_spatialite not found | Extension path mismatch or architecture conflict | On Linux/macOS, install libspatialite.
 On Windows, bundle mod_spatialite.dll and pass the absolute path to load_extension().
 See Python sqlite3 docs for platform-specific guidance. |

-Database is locked during concurrent reads | Multiple processes attaching the same .gpkg | GeoPackages support concurrent reads, but ensure each worker uses its own :memory: connection and attaches with ?mode=ro&immutable=1. |
+Database is locked during concurrent reads | Multiple processes attaching the same .gpkg | GeoPackages support concurrent reads; ensure each worker uses its own in-memory connection and attaches with ?mode=ro&immutable=1. |

 Offline-First & Mobile Considerations

 Mobile GIS apps and edge devices operate under strict memory ceilings (often 1–2 GB total).
 Streaming WKB chunks allows you to process vector tiles, run proximity analyses, or sync deltas without holding the entire dataset in RAM.
-When building offline-first platforms, pair this chunking strategy with a write-ahead log (WAL) for local edits and batch-push synchronization.
+When building offline-first platforms, pair this chunking strategy with write-ahead logging (WAL) for local edits and batch-push synchronization.
 By decoupling storage I/O from in-memory computation, you maintain responsive UI threads and prevent OS-level app termination during heavy spatial operations.